Elphel/vdt-plugin/README.md

 Additionally a fix is required to make menu tooltips visible (https://github.com/dirruk1/gnome-breeze/issues/7#issuecomment-109325330) :
 «go to system settings > color > options and make sure "apply colors to non-Qt colors" is switched off, then log out and back in and see if the colors are normal.
 The tooltips are not supposed to have a light background.»

-It is also useful to install Pydev plugin as Elphel (and many other) FPGA projects use Python for helper scripts.
-It can be installed in Eclipse by going to Help->Eclipse Marketplace... and entering "pydev" into search window.

 ### Installation of VDT plugin itself